 An inverter is a small device we install in your home that converts the DC power into AC or alternating current – the kind of power we use in our homes.

-Your house uses the electricity you produce, reducing your dependence on power from your utility company.
-Your house remains connected to the grid, and power flows to and from your house automatically.
-If you produce more power than you need, you push power back to the grid.
-If you need more power than you are producing, then your house pulls electricity from the grid.
-Solar battery options are available to store the power you generate at your home, but they remain costly.
+Your house uses the electricity you produce, your home remains connected to the grid, and power flows to and from your house automatically.
+Solar battery options are available to store the power you generate at your home.

 We install a monitoring system that allows you to watch your power generation in real time – even from your cell phone.
 The electric meter on the side of your house will actually go backwards when you are pushing power out to the grid!

-In addition to the money you save directly by generating your own power, you can also sell the excess power you push back to the grid.
-With Solar Energy World, if you purchase your solar system, then you own the Solar Renewable Energy Credits (SRECs) you generate.
-This is the system used to track and sell power on the open market.
-This system is automated so there is nothing for you to do but collect payments when you generate excess electricity.
+You save money by generating your own power, you can sell the excess power back into the grid.
+If you purchase your solar panels, then you own the SRECs you generate.
 Click to learn more about how SRECs work.